UK house prices show first annual fall since 2020 - Nationwide

-Corrects dates of previous run of negative monthly price falls in paragraph 3

-LONDON, March 1 (Reuters) - British house prices last month dropped in annual terms for the first time in nearly three years, falling by 1.1% compared with February 2022, mortgage lender Nationwide said on Wednesday, adding to signs of a slowdown in the housing market.
+LONDON, March 1 (Reuters) - British house prices last month dropped in annual terms for the first time in nearly three years, mortgage lender Nationwide said on Wednesday, adding to signs of a slowdown in the housing market in the face of high inflation and rising borrowing costs.

-With inflation still above 10% and borrowing costs rising, the house price fall represented the first annual drop since June 2020 - early in the coronavirus pandemic - and the biggest such decrease since November 2012, Nationwide said.
+The 1.1% fall was the first annual drop since June 2020, early in the coronavirus pandemic, when they edged down by 0.1%, Nationwide said.
+It was the biggest year-on-year drop since November 2012.

-Compared with January, prices were down by 0.5% for the sixth month-on-month fall in a row, the longest such run since one beginning in 2007 and ending in 2009.
+Compared with January, prices were down by 0.5% for the sixth month-on-month fall in a row, the longest such run since one beginning in 2007 and ending in 2009, during the global financial crisis.

 Economists polled by Reuters had expected prices to fall by 0.9% from a year earlier and by 0.4% in monthly terms.